Collaboration Is A Better Way.

-Media reports and anecdotal evidence suggests that more couples – especially millennials – are getting prenuptial agreements, also known as premarital agreements.
+Media reports and anecdotal evidence suggests that more couples – especially millennials – are getting prenuptial or postnuptial agreements.

 What’s Included In A Prenuptial Agreement?

 A prenuptial agreement is a contract that deals with financial matters connected to a marriage.
 Prenups can be long and detailed or short and sweet.
-A prenup takes on added importance if you have significant assets, own a business, have high earning potential, or have been married before.
+They are especially important if you have significant assets, own a business, have high earning potential, or have been married before.

 A prenup can address a wide range of issues, including: